- Rates & Property

 Our supply schemes

 Resource consents are required for the abstraction of natural water that is used for public supplies.
 These stipulate the amount of water than can be taken on a daily or weekly basis and a maximum rate of extraction (litres per second).
-We currently have approximately 34 water take consents issued by the Otago Regional Council.
+We currently have 21 water take consents issued by the Otago Regional Council.

 As the primary water supplier to the district, we are required to provide a supply of water to homes and businesses that is safe for human consumption.